Cpuening84169482/Single-Price-Grid/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [CSS Grid Item](https://www.w3schools.com/css/css_grid_item.asp) - This helped me for figuring out understanding how to set up and use CSS grids.
+I really liked this feature and really look forward to using it again in the future.

 ## Author